Xilinx/Vitis-Tutorials/Getting_Started/Vitis/README.md

 * The host program is built using the GNU C++ compiler (g++) for Data Center applications or the GNU C++ Arm cross-compiler for Embedded Processor devices.

 * The FPGA binary is built using the Vitis compiler (v++).
-First, the kernels are compiled into a Xilinx object (.xo) file.
-Then, the .xo files are linked with the hardware platform to generate the .xclbin file.
+First the kernels are compiled into a AMD object (.xo) file.
+Then, the .xo files are linked with the hardware platform to generate the AMD device binary (.xclbin) file.
 As described in [V++ Command](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/v-Command), the Vitis compiler and linker accepts a wide range of options to tailor and optimize the results.

 ![img](./images/part1_build_flow.png)